House of Sax: Sax-Misox

 In 1257 Albrecht of Sax-Misox sold Wartenstein Castle and the villages of Pfäfers, Valens, Vättis and Untervaz to Pfäfers Abbey for 300 silver marks.
 After the decline of the imperial Hohenstaufen family the Sax-Misox lost the Blenio Valley, Monte Dongo and Clanx Castle.
 Their lands were reduced to the Core of the Misox Valley with the San Bernardino Pass and the Walser settlements in the Rheinwald Valley.
 The distant estate at Arth was granted as a fief to Heinrich and Albrecht von Grünenfels in 1295.

-Caspar of Sax-Misox (1362–90) married Elizabeth of Rhäzüns and after her grandfather died in 1380, inherited the land of the Barons of Belmont including Flims with the Belmont Castle, Fidaz, Gruob, Ilanz, Lugnez, Vals and Wartau.
+Caspar of Sax-Misox (1362–90) married Elizabeth of Rhäzüns and after her grandfather died in 1380, inherited the land of the Barons of Belmont including Flims with the Belmont Castle, Graubünden, Fidaz, Gruob, Ilanz, Lugnez, Vals and Wartau.
 Wartau village was later sold to the Count of Werdenberg.

 Caspar and Elizabeth's son, Johann von Sax-Misox (1390–1427) was initially in service to the Visconti family who were the Dukes of Milan.
 However, in 1402 he and his brother Albert (1390–1406) acquired the Milanese city of Bellinzona.
 They built castles in Gorduno, Bogiano and Roveredo to protect their conquests.
 A few years later, in 1406–7, they were forced to accept co-ownership of Bellinzona with Uri and Obwalden.
 In 1406 Albert of Sax was murdered by a distant cousin at the Torre Fiorenzana near Grono, possibly to gain favor with the Dukes of Milan.
 In 1413 Johann and another brother, Donat (mentioned 1400–23), supported Emperor Sigismund during his campaigns against the Venetians in Italy and were rewarded with the title of count and the right to mint coins.
 In 1419 they sold Bellinzona to Uri and Obwalden.
 When the Confederates attacked Milan in 1425, Johann remained neutral.

 On 14 February 1395, the three main nobles (the abbot of Disentis, Johannes von Ilanz, Baron Ulrich II von Rhäzüns and Baron Albrecht von Sax-Misox) of the Vorderrhein together with delegates from the Court Municipalities in Ilanz created an "eternal alliance".
 Since the alliance was predominantly located in the high country, it was also known as Part Sura (Ober Bund or High Alliance).
 Five days later, Count Johann von Werdenberg-Sargans joined the League at Flimserwald.
 On 16 March 1424, the leaders, including Johann of Sax-Misox, of the alliance met under a legendary maple tree in Trun to reaffirm and expand it into the Grey League.